- Summer 2018

-- STIP 601NM 01 Special Topics-Current Trends + Issues In Special Education
+- STIP 603NM 01 Current Trends + Issues in Special Education: Universal Access to Curriculum

 Ed.D, Arcadia University

 MA, Educational Technology and Doctorate in Special Education, Temple University